Consecutive vs. Concurrent Sentences: All You Need To Know

 What Are Consecutive Sentences?

-Judges can also impose such sentences if the defendant has committed a crime while already serving jail time for another crime.
+Judges can also impose such sentences if the defendant has committed a crime while serving jail time for another crime.

 What Are Concurrent Sentences?